elythh/flake/.github/README.md

 </div>

 > [!Important]
-> I am no longer using the original `awesomewm` config, I moved the new one from [chatcat7](https://github.com/chadcat7/crystal).
-You can find my fork under the `awesome-v2` branch.
-The old one is not being maintained anymore
+> I am no longer using awesomemw, I moved to hyprland.

 > [!Note]
 > The config for `awesome-v2` and `zsh` are under their respective branch